abcxyz/guardian/README.md

 in the [`abc.templates`](abc.templates) folder.

 ## Metrics
 We collect non-identifiable usage metrics using [abcxyz/abc-updater](https://github.com/abcxyz/abc-updater).
 You can opt out of these metrics by setting the environment variable `GUARDIAN_NO_METRICS` to "true" in your shell.

 Currently, data is collected on:
 - Count of total invocations
-- Count of each sub-command (render, describe, upgrade, ect)
+- Count of each sub-command (apply, plan, policy enforce, policy fetch-data, ect)
 - Count of invocations running in panic
 - Runtime in ms of each invocation